 An Instagram action block usually means Instagram has limited something your account can do. 🛑

-You may not be able to follow, like, comment, or send certain actions for a while.
+You may not be able to follow, like, comment, unfollow, or send certain actions for a while.
+The best response is calm: stop the blocked action, review what changed, and restart slowly only after the restriction is gone.

 Stop the blocked action